knative/docs/blog/docs/articles/from-cloudevent-to-apache-kafka-records-part-two.md

 We see a Trigger that defines a set of `filter` rules, if those are matching, the CloudEvent from the Kafka topic is routed, using HTTP, to our referenced webserver application.
 There is also an [_experimental feature_ in Knative](https://knative.dev/docs/eventing/experimental-features/new-trigger-filters/) which enables a new SQL-like filtering using the `filters` field on the `Trigger` API that implements [CloudEvents Subscriptions API](https://github.com/cloudevents/spec/blob/main/subscriptions/spec.md#324-filters).

+!!! note
-> Note: It is highly recommended applying filter attributes on the `Trigger`s for the CloudEvents metadata attributes and extensions.
+    It is highly recommended applying filter attributes on the `Trigger`s for the CloudEvents metadata attributes and extensions.
 If **no** filter is provided, all occurring CloudEvents are routed to the referenced subscriber, which is a bad application design, expect if you explicitly want to have a logger for all events in the broker.

 For `Trigger`s that are executed by a Knative Broker for Apache Kafka it is also possible to [configure the order of delivered events](https://knative.dev/docs/eventing/brokers/broker-types/kafka-broker/#configuring-the-order-of-delivered-events), using the `kafka.eventing.knative.dev/delivery.order` annotation on the `Trigger`.